molarmanful/edon/README.md

 # edon
 Edon is a simple, mobile-friendly Node ES6 environment for the browser.
-It was made as a way for me to run ES6 code (esp. code with arrow functions) on my phone without having to use Babel or some other complicated method.
+It was made as a way for me to run ES6 code (esp. code with arrow functions) on my phone quite conveniently.

 # Supported Node Natives
 ```javascript